Justice Society of America: The Bronze Age

 Meanwhile, the JSA continued their annual team-ups with the Justice League.
 Notable events include meeting the Fawcett Comics heroes, including Captain Marvel, the death of Mr. Terrific, and the origin of the Black Canary.

 The JLA/JSA crossovers often involved a third team as well such as the Legion of Super-Heroes, the New Gods, the Secret Society of Super Villains, and the All-Star Squadron.

 All-Star Squadron was a series taking place in the JSA's original setting of the wartime 1940s.
 This led to a spinoff, modern day series entitled Infinity, Inc. which starred the children and heirs of the JSA members.
 Both series were written by noted JSA fan Roy Thomas and featured art by Rich Buckler, Jerry Ordway, Todd McFarlane, and others.

 In 1985, DC retconned many details of the DC Universe in Crisis on Infinite Earths.
 Among the changes, the Golden Age Superman, Batman, Robin, and Wonder Woman ceased to exist, and the Earth-One/Earth-Two dichotomy was resolved by merging the Multiverse into a single universe.
 This posed a variety of problems for the JSA, whose history—especially in the 1980s comics—was strongly tied up in these four characters.

 The JLA–JSA team-ups ended with the last pre-Crisis teamup occurring in Justice League of America #244 and Infinity Inc. #19 during the Crisis.

 After Crisis on Infinite Earths

 One of Roy Thomas's efforts to resolve the Crisis-created inconsistencies was to introduce some analogues to Superman, Batman, and Wonder Woman, in a sequel to All-Star Squadron titled Young All-Stars.

 In 1986, DC decided to write off the JSA from active continuity.
 The Last Days of the Justice Society one-shot involved most of the team battling the forces of evil while merged with the Norse gods in an ever-repeating Ragnarök-like Limbo, written by Thomas, with art by David Ross and Mike Gustovich.
 Only Power Girl, the Star-Spangled Kid, the Spectre, and Doctor Fate escaped the cataclysm.
-This is later revealed to be a simulation created by Odin searching for a way to thwart the real Ragnarök.
+A later comic book series, The Sandman, portrays this scenario as a simulation, created by Odin in his search for a way to thwart the real Ragnarök.
 Roy Thomas revised the JSA's origin for post-Crisis continuity in Secret Origins vol. 2 #31.